dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="admin-dashboard.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
 Admin can create new train routes, see passenger manifests, and set the status of a train.
 When the CGT strikes they cancel particular trains for particular dates.
-The administrator can set the status of certain trains as cancelled due to strike for specific dates, which will be reflected on all affected customer trip reports.
+The administrator can set the status of certain trains as canceled due to strike for specific dates, which will be reflected on all affected customer trip reports.
 </td>
 </tr>
 </table>